Exercise 40: Modules, Classes, and Objects

 1 2 3 4 5 6 7

-Here's why classes are used instead of modules: You can take the above class and use it to craft many of them, millions at a time if you want, and they won't interfere with each other.
-With modules, when you import there is only one for the entire program unless you do some monster hacks.
+Here's why classes are used instead of modules: You can take this MyStuff class and use it to craft many of them, millions at a time if you want, and each one won't interfere with each other.
+When you import a module there is only one for the entire program unless you do some monster hacks.

 Before you can understand this though, you need to know what an "object" is and how to work with MyStuff just like you do with the mystuff.py module.